 "I'm not as desperately against the minimum-wage law for farm workers as most of the owners around here.
-But we

-"Mr. Y" manages a laundry and drycleaning shop in Montgomery.
-He said he

-did not want his name used because the

-minimum-wage topic was so controver-
+But we "Mr. Y" manages a laundry and drycleaning shop in Montgomery.
+He said he did not want his name used because the minimum-wage topic was so controver-

 Mr. Y agrees with the American Institute of Launderers.
-The AIL is trying to have the minimum wage for laundry workers set at 90¢ an hour now, with

-increases of 10¢ every year until laundry salaries are in line with the regu-

-This is what he thinks about the new
+The AIL is trying to have the minimum wage for laundry workers set at 90¢ an hour now, with increases of 10¢ every year until laundry salaries are in line with the regular minimum wage.
+This is what he thinks about the new wage proposals:

-"We are really anxious to get our

-"It's fair for (the workers) to make

-wages up, and are working tooth and nail

-lar minimum wage.

-wage proposals: